mhouse1/kobayashi_maru/docs/ARCHITECTURE.md

 Note: AI unit applications (Android/Python/C++) are developed separately and communicate via standard Ethernet TCP/IP protocol.

+> **Architecture Flexibility:**
+> The firmware and system architecture support both Zephyr (TRL2 baseline) and FreeRTOS (TRL3 exploration) for the control MCU.
+The choice of RTOS and middleware is documented and traceable, allowing the project to evaluate and select the best approach as requirements evolve.
 ```

 ## Traceability Matrix Reference